About the Sport

 Do all players score points?

 No, only jammers can score points for their team.
-You can spot the jammer by the star she wears on her helmet.
+You can spot the jammer by the star they wear on their helmet.
 The other players are blockers and form the pack.
 They must help their jammer skate through the pack while trying to prevent the opposing jammer from doing the same.
 No points are scored during the initial pass through the pack because this is when the lead jammer is designated.
 Points are scored starting at the second pass through the pack.
-Each jammer scores one point whenever she legally passes an opposing blocker.
+Each jammer scores one point whenever they legally passes an opposing blocker.

 Why would the lead jammer want to stop the jam?

 Being lead jammer means the player has a very important strategic control over the jam.
-The lead jammer will usually choose to stop the jam when she has scored points and the other jammer has scored none, or fewer, in order to finish the jam with more points than the opposing team.
+The lead jammer will usually choose to stop the jam when they have scored points and the other jammer has scored none, or fewer, in order to finish the jam with more points than the opposing team.

 What happens when both jammers are in the penalty box?

-Scenario: Jammer A commits a major penalty and is issued a one-minute penalty.
-She goes to the penalty box.
-During this minute, jammer B also commits a major penalty and must also go to the penalty box.
-When jammer B sits in the box, jammer A can immediately go back on track, even if she hasn’t spent a full minute in the box.
-Jammer B will remain in the penalty box the same amount of time as jammer A, which will be less than a minute.
+Scenario: Jammer A commits a major penalty and is issued a 30 second penalty.
+They go to the penalty box.
+During this minute, jammer B also gets penalty and must also go to the penalty box.
+When jammer B sits in the box, jammer A can immediately go back on track, even if they haven’t spent a full 30 seconds in the box.
+Jammer B will remain in the penalty box the same amount of time as jammer A, which will be less than 30 seconds.

 Is there a maximum number of penalties a player can receive during a match?

 Yes.
-When a player receives their 7th major penalty, she is expelled from the match.
+When a player receives their 7th major penalty, they are expelled from the match.

 What is the pivot’s role?

-The pivot wears a stripe on her helmet.
-She is the only player who can replace the jammer to score points on the track.
-In a move that is called a Star Pass: the jammer will pass her helmet cover to the pivot who must promptly put it on her helmet to score points.
+The pivot wears a stripe on their helmet.
+They are the only player who can replace the jammer to score points on the track.
+In a move that is called a Star Pass: the jammer will pass their helmet cover to the pivot who must promptly put it on their helmet to score points.
 The status of a lead jammer is not transferred.

 What happened to the raised track?